mlab-modules/RP2040v01/README.md

 ### Drag-and-Drop Programming:
    - Allows you to upload firmware by simply dragging and dropping a UF2 file.
    - Useful for quick updates and easy deployment without needing an IDE.
-   - Minimal knowleadge required, best for beginners.
+   - Minimal knowledge required, best for beginners.

 ## Usage